abhinav-nath/all-about-aws/README.md

   - [How to choose an AWS region?](#how-to-choose-an-aws-region "How to choose an AWS region?")
   - [Availability Zones (AZs)](#availability-zones-azs "Availability Zones (AZs)")

+## AWS Budget Setup for Free Tier - Important!!

+It is a good idea to create a budget to keep track of any charges while using AWS.
+Go to `Billing -> Budgets -> Create Budget` and create a cost budget.
+Also setup alerts on reaching threshold costs and specify multiple email ids so that you get prompt notification before it is too late!

 ## Regions and Availability Zones

 Regions are all around the world (ex: us-east-1, eu-west-2 ...)